-From correlations (Table 2), it appears that the more participants associated God with reality (positive Ds), the less they felt anxious, and the less they used avoidance as a coping response to stress.
-To check the robustness of our results, we calculated the 95 percent confidence interval (percentile CI) for the two correlations, using bootstrapping with 1,000 resamples.
-The 95 percent CI for the correlation between God as reality and anxiety symptoms was [-.586, -.035]; the 95 percent CI for the correlation between God as reality and avoidance coping was [-.590, -.003].
-Zero was not included in the two CIs; therefore, we are 95 percent confident that in the population, the correlation between religious beliefs measured by the SC-IAT and anxiety symptoms or avoidance coping is not null (for the interpretation of confidence intervals, see Cumming 2012).
-Regarding the statistical power of our findings ( $\alpha = .05$ and n = 39), it is .58 (two-tailed) and .70 (one-tailed) for the correlation between religious beliefs measured by SC-IAT and anxiety, it is .55 (two-tailed) and .67 (one-tailed) for the correlation between beliefs measured by SC-IAT and avoidance responses to stress.
+From correlations (Table 2), it appears that the more participants associated God with reality (positive Ds), the less they felt anxious, and the less they used avoidance as a coping response to stress.3 To check the robustness of our results, we calculated the 95% Confidence Interval (percentile CI) for the two correlations, using bootstrapping with 1,000 resamples.
+The 95% CI for the correlation between God as reality and anxiety symptoms was [-.586, -.035]; the 95% CI for the correlation between God as reality and avoidance coping was [-.590, -.003].
+Zero was not included in the two CIs: therefore, we are 95% confident that, in the population, the correlation between religious beliefs measured by the SC-IAT and anxiety symptoms or avoidance coping is not null (for the interpretation of confidence intervals, see Cumming 2012).
+Regarding the statistical power of our findings ($\alpha = .05$ and n = 39), it is .58 (two-tailed) and .70 (one-tailed) for the correlation between religious beliefs measured by SC-IAT and anxiety, it is .55 (two-tailed) and .67 (onetailed) for the correlation between beliefs measured by SC-IAT and avoidance responses to stress.
 Statistical power of our data is therefore relatively low.
-However, we can follow the confidence interval approach, according to which there is a chance of .83 that a 95 percent CI will capture the result (in our case, the correlation) of a single replication of the study (Cumming 2012:120-29; Cumming and Maillardet 2006).
-Thus, for our significant findings (the negative correlations of automatic beliefs with avoidance responses and anxiety), the probability that a replication of the study will give a nonzero correlation is rather high, equal to .83.
+However, we can follow the confidence interval approach, according to which there is a chance of .83 that a 95% CI will capture the result (in our case, the correlation) of a single replication of the study (Cumming 2012, 120-129; Cumming and Maillardet 2006).
+Thus, for our significant findings (the negative correlations of automatic beliefs with avoidance responses and anxiety), the probability that a replication of the study will give a non-zero correlation is rather high, equal to .83.

 To control for the effects of the background variables and the illness stage, we performed multiple regressions in which D scores, stage of cancer, gender, age, and being practicing (or not) were the predictors, and anxiety symptoms or avoidance strategies were the outcome.
-The effect of cancer stage and that of the background variables was never significant, $\beta s < .26$ , ps > .13, whereas the D score was reliably related to anxiety symptoms, $\beta = -.38$ , p < .03, and to
+The effect of cancer stage and that of the background variables was never significant, β s < .26, ps > .13, whereas the D score was reliably related to anxiety symptoms, β = -.38, p < .03, and to avoidance coping, β = -.35, p < .04.
+The 95% bootstrap CI of the regression coefficient was [-.841, -.084] in the first case, and [-.585, -.015] in the second.
+Both intervals did not include zero; in contrast, for illness stage and the background measures, the CI always included zero.
+This means that, for these variables, there is a chance of .83 that a replication of the study will provide regression coefficients included in an interval which contains zero (Cumming 2012).